- For vocalists ages 12-18

 AUDITION VIDEO INSTRUCTIONS

-Please make sure your video is edited together in the following order:
+Please make sure your video is edited together in the following order.
+In the caption, please include timestamps for the start of each new section.

 - Say hello!
 Tell us your name, age, voice part, and where you’re from.